-Non-covered Employment - Employment not covered by social security or Medicare under the Social Security Act and the Internal Revenue Code.
+Non-Covered Employment - Employment not covered by social security or Medicare under the Social Security Act and the Internal Revenue Code.

-Non-Proprietary Function - Governmental function of a state or political subdivision, i.e., maintaining order.
+Nonproprietary Function - Governmental (as opposed to activity in the nature of a private or commercial venture) function of a state or political subdivision, i.e., maintaining order.